calebjacob/express-vue/docs/frontend.md

-# Frontend Structure
+# Frontend

-We have a few folders that act as the most common separators of application logic.
-Adding more specific folders/subfolders may be appropriate as the app scales.

-In the root `frontend/src` folder, we have a few special files.
+In the `app/frontend/src` folder, we have a few special files.

 - `index.ts` is the main entry point for the app where we instantiate our Vue instance and configure any plugins.
 - `router.ts` is used to configure and register all `VueRouter` routes/pages and corresponding components.
 - `globals.d.ts` is a declaration file required by Volar for component/prop type checking when using global components inside templates.

+Two aliases are configured for the frontend:

+- `@/...` = `app/frontend/src/...`
+- `shared/...` = `app/shared/...`

+The following folders are a good start to organizing typical application logic.
+Adding more specific folders/subfolders may be appropriate as the app scales.

 ## Components